curtiscarlsen/curtiscarlsen/Tasks/Pending Task Summary.md

 			limit 100

 			# Group and sort the output:
-            sort by priority
+            group by priority
-			sort by status
+			sort by due reverse
-			sort by description
+			sort by filename reverse

 			# Optionally, ask Tasks to explain how it interpreted this query:
 			# explain